-- Small business loans from online lenders.
-If you can’t get approved for a traditional bank loan and you don’t want to hit up your friends and family, you still have another great option for a small business loan.
+- Small business funding from online funders.
+If you can’t get approved for traditional bank funding and you don’t want to hit up your friends and family, you still have another great option for small business funding.
 You can apply online with Sharpshooter Funding.
 Best small business funding options in Canada.

 If you’re a startup founder looking for funding for your business, there are many options out there.
-Using this guide, you can check out the various resources that are available to you and find a small business loan that suits your needs.
-But remember: be sure to apply for a loan with reasonable interest rates and repayment terms.
-This way you can pay back the loan on terms that work for you while focusing on growing your business.
+Using this guide, you can check out the various resources that are available to you and find small business funding that suits your needs.
+But remember: be sure to apply for funding with reasonable interest rates and repayment terms.
+This way you can pay back the funding on terms that work for you while focusing on growing your business.

 Canada Small Business Funding Resources:

 - Sharpshooter Funding: funding Canada’s small and mid size businesses.
-Short and long term loans, lots of options available, Apply online or contact their expert staff.
+Short and long term funding, lots of options available, Apply online or contact their expert staff.

 You could get money to help you start or grow your business.